-When it comes to finding the best rucksack tool bag, you need to take a few things into consideration.
+When it comes to finding the best backpack tool bag, you need to take a few things into consideration.
 How many tools it can fit (although trimming down what you take with you could be a good idea for some), whether it’s weatherproof, and if it gives you good back support.

-You’re obviously not going to be able to fit a whole tool shop into a rucksack like Workpro Jobsite Tool Bag, but if you’re an electrician working in a commercial office, you might have to walk through several offices to get to the fault.
+You’re obviously not going to be able to fit a whole tool shop into a tool backpack like the Workpro Jobsite Tool Bag, but if you’re an electrician working in a commercial office, you might have to walk through several offices to get to the fault.
 You need to be able to take enough with you to get the job done, and look presentable when you’re doing it.

 Good back support goes without saying.
-If you’re bending, stretching, climbing and working with 30 kilograms of tools on your back, you need wide straps, a firm bag and good weight distribution.
+If you’re bending, stretching, climbing and working with 30 kilograms of tools on your back, you need wide straps, a firm tool bag and good weight distribution.